Your Shortcode is Showing!

 Ok, maybe this has never happened to you, but to be sure it never occurs, let’s review what a shortcode is, and how you can prevent it from showing on your WordPress site.

 Shortcodes were introduced to us in WordPress 2.5.
-The purpose of shortcodes is to allow us to execute code on posts, pages, etc. without having to directly write code.
+The primary shortcode function is to allow us to execute code on posts, pages, etc. without having to directly write code.
 Instead, we can use these nifty little pieces of code that will execute a larger command out of sight.

 Shortcodes are awesome!
 Let’s say you want to embed a “Follow Us on Twitter” button at the bottom of your post.
 Rather than having to embed something like this to follow WP Engine: